 We think we're in for a treat with Kilimbi coffees this coming season - simply based on the appearance of the drying beds and the experiments in progress.

 We did a quick lap around Rugali and saw the coffees that were currently drying.
-Here and Kilimbi are both having lower than expected volume this season due to lots of rains recently.
+Here and Kilimbi are both having lower than expected volume this season, due to lots of rains recently.
 When there is too much rain and the cherries are trying to ripen, they absorb more water than they can hold and split open or fall from the tree.
-Both of these situations can lead to disease, is not cleaned off the tree or off the ground in a timely manner.
+Both of these situations can lead to disease, if it is not cleaned off the tree or off the ground in a timely manner.
 These cherries are also no longer viable for further production - purely lost yield.

 It's a bummer that coffee is so vulnerable to weather conditions.
 It makes it very difficult to forecast or really structure your operation if the weather doesn't want to play the way you want it to.
 I've said it tons of times before and I'll say it again, coffee is really hard at all stages of the supply chain.
-Weather doesn't just affect the coffee producers too, think of how our uber long drawn out Winter in Calgary has affected our side of the coffee chain.
-We however didn't physically lose a chunk of our crop for the year...
+Weather doesn't just affect the coffee producers too, think of how our long drawn out Winter in Calgary has affected our side of the coffee chain.
+We, however, didn't physically lose a chunk of our crop for the year...